Wander Franco Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in MLB.
+- The pitching staff for the Athletics has a collective 6.8 K/9, the second-worst in the league.

-- The Athletics' 6.33 team ERA ranks 29th among all league pitching staffs.
+- The Athletics' 7.00 team ERA ranks 28th across all MLB pitching staffs.

-- Fujinami (0-1) gets the start for the Athletics, his second of the season.
+- Kaprielian (0-0) gets the start for the Athletics, his second of the season.

-- In his most recent appearance on Saturday, the right-hander tossed 2 1/3 innings against the Los Angeles Angels, giving up eight earned runs while surrendering five hits.
+- His most recent time out was on Tuesday against the Cleveland Guardians, when the righty went five innings, surrendering five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.